dedego/sstate/README.md

 ### subscribe

-Subscription is a nice way to listen to specific changes on the state.
-By providing **a path** (same as with the `getState` method) and **a callback method**, which will be passed two values, the new value and the previous value.
+Subscription is a nice way to listen to specific state changes.
+By providing **a path** (same as with the `getState` method) and **a callback method**, which will be passed two values, the next value and the previous value.

 ```javascript
 const unsubscribeFordSales = CarStore.subscribe('sales.ford', (next, previous) => {